NCEMS/energetic-origins-of-PPI-connectivity/3-uniprot-annotation/README.md

 `snakemake --use-conda`

 Note: This code should be considered experimental; it requires additional manual checking by comparison to UniProt database entries

-Snakemake pipeline currently fails during add-uniprot-info.py step, something weird going on to be debugged.